top of page

 The Growing Family

-I want to end this study by looking at Revelation 22:17 (one of the last verses in the Bible).
-The Spirit of God is active throughout the Bible, from Genesis through Revelation.
+I want to conclude this study by examining Revelation 22:17, one of the final verses in the Bible.
+The Spirit of God is active throughout the entire Bible, from Genesis to Revelation.

 The Spirit and the bride say, ‘Come!’
 And let him who hears say, ‘Come!’
 Whoever is thirsty, let him come; and whoever wishes, let him take the free gift of the water of life (Revelation 22:17).

-God wants to fill every one of us with His Spirit.
+God wants to fill each of us with His Spirit.
 When we thirst and ask, God will give us "the free gift of the water of life" (Revelation 22:17).

 Prayer: Lord, we ask that You draw near to us by Your Holy Spirit and cause us to hunger and thirst more for You.
 We want to experience all that You have for us.
 Help us to hear You and respond to Your Spirit.
-Speak to us through Your Word and make us aware of Your presence as we go about our day.
+Speak to us through Your Word and make us aware of Your presence in our lives.

 Keith Thomas